tpgmartin/tpgmartin.github.io/_posts/2017-06-29-neural-networks-from-scratch-part-1-building-the-network.md

 The XOR gate tells us that our output will only ever be 1 if our inputs are different.
 This is precisely why XOR has the longform name "exclusive or", we get a output of 1 if either A or B are 1 but not both.

 Given the logic table above, we can say that our input with be an array of length 2, with entries given by A and B respectively.
 Our output will simply be the integer either 1 or 0.
-Our training data follows from the logic table,
+Our training data follows from the logic table, where `nj` is our import of `numjs`,

 {% highlight js %}
 const inputs = nj.array([